vaqar-ahmed/vaqar-ahmed/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Laravel
+- 🔭 I’m currently working on @reactjs
-- 🌱 I’m currently learning @reactjs
+- 🌱 I’m currently learning Next.js
 - 👯 I’m looking to collaborate on PHP/JS opensource
 - 🤔 I’m looking for help with AWS
 - 💬 Ask me about Javascript, PHP